-Use of the HandshoeMouse
+Use of the HandshoeMouse (see image above)

 To experience the maximum benefit from the HandshoeMouse the following suggestions should be followed.
 These apply equally well to both the original HandshoeMouse (Right or Left) as well as the HandshoeMouse SHIFT: